 Once you are finished, clean up the sketch lines lightly with an eraser to finish off your Christmas tree drawing.

-Here is the final Christmas tree we have drawn – the complete outline in one colour.
+Here is the final Christmas tree we have drawn – the complete outline in black pencil.

 And here is the Christmas tree coloured in.